zaiisao/Documentation/en/Agora Platform/aa_data_insight.md

 ## Getting started

-1. Contact support@agora.io to enable the **Data Insight** function for your project.
+1. Purchase the <a href="https://console.agora.io/support/plan">support package</a > or contact support@agora.io to enable the **Data Insight** function for your project.
 2. Login to [Agora Console](https://console.agora.io) and click **Agora Analytics** on the left navigation bar.
 3. Select a project in the top-left corner.
    ![](https://web-cdn.agora.io/docs-files/1570869036486)